rhsgsa/artemis-demo/mirror/README.md

 This demo illustrates how you can setup a broker to [mirror](https://activemq.apache.org/components/artemis/documentation/latest/amqp-broker-connections.html#mirroring) data to a second broker.

 Before you run the demo, you should ensure that the `artemis` container image has been created.
-You can do this by running `make install` in the parent directory.
+You can do this by running `make image`.

 To run the demo,